lentay-byte/WeatherApp/README.md

 # WeatherApp
-Simple app that provides some details of the weather at the location that the user enters
+Simple app that provides some details of the weather at the location that the user enters.

 // to do